 In January 2018, the Board of Directors adopted Ordinance 18-01.
 This ordinance adopts cost-based fees and rates for Fire District provided services.
 The Board of Directors has determined that it is fair, reasonable, and appropriate to collect the costs of providing certain services and limited such fees to cost recovery only and prohibits the generation of revenue from such fees.

-The following are brief descriptions of the fees established and adopted by the Board of Directors.
+The following are brief descriptions of the type of fees established and adopted by the Board of Directors.
 These descriptions are not intended to be the full text or explain all detail of the ordinance.
 The full text of the ordinance is available at the bottom of the page.

 Alarms: Fees may be imposed for repetitive false (nuisance) responses to fire and medical alarms.
 No cost recovery fee shall be imposed for the first false fire alarm or medical response to any occupancy during a calendar year.
 Cancelled en route false alarms are billable events.